+$N_q$ has been calculated for many operational turbines and the results have been plotted against water head to obtain the recommended region of optimal performance for different turbine types \cite{Giesecke}.
+The optimal region for the Cross-Flow turbine is plotted in \autoref{Figure2} along with values calculated for several operational turbines and those found in \autoref{TableB1} \cite{OssbergerCrossFlow, Entec, Kaniecki1, Kaniecki2, DeAndrade, Sammartano1, Sammartano3, Sinagra1, Chen1, Acharya, Adhikari4, Adhikari5}.
+We only plotted points corresponding to turbines in \autoref{TableB1} for which: a) values of $H$, $Q$, and $N$ were known, b) $H$ was at least 2 m, and c) the reported efficiency was above 70\%. \autoref{Figure2} shows that the value of $N_{q}$ for most of these turbines falls into the optimal region and the few that do not are low-head, low-speed turbines where other factors (such as gearbox efficiency) affect the choice of $N_{q}$ and runner diameter.

+In addition to \autoref{Figure2}, selecting the proper value of $N_{q}$ should take external design factors, such as generator speed and the availability of a gearbox, into consideration.
+Using the value of $N_{q}$ and \autoref{Equation1}, we can calculate rotational speed $N$.
+This can then be used with \autoref{EquationA2} to calculate runner diameter.

-The process described here for the system-level design phase can be summarized in the flowchart in \autoref{Figure5}.
-As explained earlier, this process receives water head and volume flow rate values as inputs and leads to preliminary values of key turbine parameters, as well as turbine's architecture.
+The procedure used for the system-level design phase can be summarized in the flowchart in \autoref{Figure3}.
+As explained earlier, this procedure receives water head and volume flow rate values as input and outputs initial values of key turbine parameters.